LauraVEkris/openrowingmonitor/docs/Architecture.md

 ### Use of classes for fundamental datatypes

 OpenRowingMonitor depends a lot on special datatypes, like the `FullTSLinearSeries.js` and `FullTSQuadraticSeries.js` that are the fundamental basis for the physics engine.
-Unlike some other parts, these have not been converted to a class-like structure, although their fundamental naure would suggest they should.
+Unlike some other parts, these have not been converted to a ES6's class-like structure, although their fundamental naure would suggest they should.
 There are three main reasons for this:

 * In JavaScript, a class-like structure is a syntactic modification that does not provide any additional technical benefits, making a change to a class-like structure a pure esthetic excercise.
 * The resulting code did not become easier to read.
-As it would be a purely esthetic excercise, the main argument for implementing it would be that the resulting could is easier to understand.
-Our experience it actually degrades as it results in adding a lot of `this.` to internal variables and variable scoping become more confusing.
+As it would be a purely esthetic excercise, the main argument for implementation would be that the resulting code is easier to understand.
+Our experience it actually degrades as it results in adding a lot of `this.` to internal variables and making variable scoping more confusing.
 * Testing has shown that a side-effect of moving to this new structure is a decrease in performance.
 As these fundamental datatypes are instantiated and destroyed quite often, having some overhead on this might cause this.
-But the effect was substatial enough to be measureable.
+But the effect was substatial enough to be measureable, and as it is in a time-critical portion of the application, making this unacceptable.

-Based on this experiment, we did change the exposure of internal variables (for example, making `fullTSSeries.minimumY()` into `fullTSSeries.Y.minimum()`) and explicitly exported the constructor function, preparing for a final move towards such a setup might the above issues be resolved and improving code readability.
+Although deciding against a class-based notation based on this experiment, we did change the exposure of internal variables (for example, making `fullTSSeries.minimumY()` into `fullTSSeries.Y.minimum()`) and explicitly exported the constructor function, preparing for a final move towards such a setup might the above issues be resolved and improving code readability.

 ### Issues in the physics model